 Camassia leichtlinii, Quamash

-Camassia leichtlinii grows 2-4 feet tall, occasionally even up to five feet including the flower spike.
-It blooms in May at Bellefield and has a pyramidal raceme of small bright star-like flowers atop a tall stem rising above a narrow grassy clump.The buds of the raceme open first at the bottom and work their way upward, so the flower lasts nearly a full month.
-The blooms are widely separated on the raceme so is not very showy, but spare and simple in its beauty.
+Camassia leichtlinii grows 2-4 feet tall, even up to five feet including the flower.
+It blooms in May at Bellefield and has a pyramidal raceme of small bright star-like flowers atop a tall stem rising above a grassy clump.The buds of the raceme open first at the bottom and work their way upward, so the flower lasts nearly a month.
+The blooms are not very showy, but spare and simple in its beauty.

-When flowers are spent, the strappy, grassy clump of leaves will die back in early summer.
-Although you may be tempted, do not cut it back prematurely; wait until the leaves start to lose color, to insure the bulb is strengthened for the following year.It will grow well in part shade (as ours does at Bellefield) but prefers full sun, with rich acidic moderately moist spring followed by dry summer dormancy -- meadow conditions are ideal.
-It is adaptable to zones 5 through 9, and if it likes where it finds itself growing, it will easily naturalize and spread, requiring very little attention.
+When flowers are spent, the grassy clump of leaves die back in early summer.
+Although you may be tempted, do not cut it back prematurely; wait until the leaves start to lose color, ensuring the bulb is strengthened for the following year.It grows well in part shade (as ours does) but prefers full sun, with rich acidic moderately moist spring followed by dry summer dormancy -- meadow conditions are ideal.
+It is adaptable to zones 5 through 9, and if it’s happy, it will easily naturalize and spread, requiring little attention.

 Anemone sylvestris, Snowdrop windflower

 Delicate nodding white flowers appear in late spring and early summer, over a low mound of ferny foliage.
 Plants will form a dense patch, suitable for a ground cover.
 Makes a useful over-planting for small bulbs with its thick leaves helping to disguise the bulb foliage in summer.

 Both the flowers as well as the fluffy seed-heads are attractive and useful for cutting.
 If happy this plant will spread so leave it plenty of room, or plan to edge each spring to keep the patch to a reasonable size.
 Easily divided in spring or fall.